kubernetes/community/contributors/devel/pull-requests.md

    * Ping the assigned on [Slack](http://slack.kubernetes.io).
 Remember that a person's github username might not be the same as their Slack username.

-   * Ping the assignee by email (many of us have publicly available email addresses, or are the same as our GitHub handle @google.com or @redhat.com).
+   * Ping the assignee by email (many of us have publicly available email addresses).

    * If you're a member of the organization ping the [team](https://github.com/orgs/kubernetes/teams) (via @team-name) that works in the area you're submitting code.